kwj/project-euler/typescript/README.md

 ## Notes

-Caution: These solutions aren't good examples for programming since I am a JavaScript/TypeScript beginner.
+Caution: These solutions aren't good examples for programming since I am a JavaScript/TypeScript newbie.

 It was confirmed to work with Deno v1.30.0.